 The World Cup isn’t the only big event to take place in Beaver Creek.
 The mountain also held the World Ski Championships in 1989, 1999 and 2015.
 In the summer, it hosts the Xterra Mountain Cup.

-Off the mountain, you will find three distinct villages here.
+Off the mountain, find three distinct villages.
 Beaver Creek Village is the heart of the resort, with its five-star dining, luxurious hotels and great shopping all centered around a fun outdoor ice rink.

-Don’t miss the smaller Bachelor Gulch Village, which revolves around the Ritz-Carlton nearby.
-Then there’s Arrowhead, the western entry point.
+The smaller Bachelor Gulch Village revolves around the nearby Ritz-Carlton.
+And Arrowhead provides the western entry point.

 1,800 skiable acres; 3,340-foot vertical drop; 19 percent beginner, 42 percent intermediate, 39 percent expert/advanced.

 Beaver Creek offers terrain for all levels, but it’s mostly a mountain for intermediate skiers; that’s what makes up the greatest percentage of terrain.
 Here’s where to ski, based on your level of experience.